uchicago-cs/chiwebsite/chirc/assignment1.rst

 that the remaining two parts of the project will involve adding support for additional messages and replies.
 Any time you spend writing a message parser and constructor (that works with more than just ``NICK`` and ``USER``) will be time well spent.
-However, if your solution to Project 1a takes some shortcuts by assuming that you will only be dealing with the ``NICK`` and ``USER`` messages and the ``RPL_WELCOME`` reply, you will not be penalized for it.
+However, if your solution to this assignment takes some shortcuts by assuming that you will only be dealing with the ``NICK`` and ``USER`` messages and the ``RPL_WELCOME`` reply, you will not be penalized for it.